shigeyf/akamai-edgeworkers-response-transform-template/README.md

 ```

-### 4. Test your ResponseProvider handler implementaion (with using EdgeWorkers local simulator implementation)
+### 4. Test your ResponseProvider handler implementation (with using EdgeWorkers local simulator implementation)

-This section explaines how to test your `responseProvider()` handler implementation at EdgeWorkers JavaScript API surface, more than testing a single Transformer unit module.
+This section explains how to test your `responseProvider()` handler implementation at EdgeWorkers JavaScript API surface, more than testing a single Transformer unit module.

 This testing is bit tricky because you will need to have a EdgeWorkers implementation for your local testing, which requires EdgeWorkers built-in library modules, such as `create-response`, `http-request`, and so on.

-This project provides a sample (and simple) EdgeWorkers local simulator under `tests/akamai-edgeworkers-localsim` folder as a sample implementation for local testing, which contains:
+This project template provides a sample (and simple) EdgeWorkers local simulator under `tests/akamai-edgeworkers-localsim` folder as a sample implementation for local testing, which contains:
 - EdgeWorkers classes and interfaces (such as EW.ResponseProviderRequest, EW.Response objects)
 - `create-response` built-in module
 - `http-request` built-in module